rockfordlhotka/lhotka.net/index.md

 In recent years I've been publishing books and videos in PDF format, and they are available from the [CSLA .NET store](https://store.lhotka.net).

-I have a page with [many of the book covers](books.md) from over the years.
+I have a page with [some of the book covers](books.md) from over the years.

 I started blogging in Feburary 2004, and switched blog hosts in 2018 or 2019.
 The 2004-2018 blog posts are in the [lhotka.net/weblog archive](https://lhotka.net/weblog/index.html).